 Bossa Nova rhythm

-A Bossa Nova rhythm commonly consists of syncopated patterns which means that the accents are not lying on the typical notes.
+A Bossa Nova rhythm commonly consists of syncopated patterns which means that the accents are not lying on the typical beats.
 To put it more concretely: you are strumming “between the beats”.
-Listen to artists like João Gilberto and Luíz Bonfá to get a feel for it.
+Listen to artists such as João Gilberto and Luíz Bonfá to get a feel for it.